Martha Firestone Ford: Early life and education

 Born September 16, 1925 in Cleveland, Ohio, Firestone is the daughter of Harvey S. Firestone Jr. and Elizabeth Parke Firestone.
-Her paternal grandparents are Firestone Tire and Rubber Co. founder Harvey Samuel Firestone and his wife, Idabelle Smith Firestone.
+Her paternal grandparents are Firestone Tire and Rubber Co. founder Harvey S. Firestone and his wife, Idabelle Smith Firestone.

 She graduated from Our Lady of the Elms High School in Akron in 1943.

 She graduated from Vassar College in 1946.

 Detroit Lions

 On March 9, 2014, Martha's husband William Clay Ford Sr. died at age 88.
 He had been the sole owner of the Lions since he bought out all other owners in 1963 for US$4.5 million.
 On March 10, 2014, it was announced that controlling interest in the Lions would pass to her.
 She was the majority owner of the team, with each of her four children holding small shares in the team.

 Ford was one of ten women who owned NFL teams at the end of her tenure.
 The others are Virginia Halas McCaskey (Chicago Bears), Kim Pegula (Buffalo Bills), Carol Davis (Las Vegas Raiders), Dee Haslam (Cleveland Browns), Amy Adams Strunk (Tennessee Titans), Gayle Benson (New Orleans Saints), Janice McNair (Houston Texans), Denise DeBartolo York (San Francisco 49ers) and Jody Allen (Seattle Seahawks).
 She stepped down as Lions' owner on June 23, 2020 to be succeeded by her daughter Sheila Ford Hamp.